 When receiving information, which may indicate organised or multiple abuse, the recipient should immediately refer the matter to the Police and the Multi Agency Safeguarding Hub (MASH) in accordance with the Referrals Procedure.

-If there is any suspicion that any managers currently employed by a social care agency are implicated or a member of the police, the matter should be dealt with in accordance with the Allegations Against Staff or Volunteers Procedure.
+If there is any suspicion that any person in a position of trust is implicated, the matter should be dealt with in accordance with the Allegations Against Staff or Volunteers Procedure.

 A Strategy Meeting should then be arranged to take place as a matter of urgency to assess the need for future action to be taken under this procedure and, in particular, whether a criminal investigation should take place.

-The Strategy Meeting will be chaired by the Service Manager, Safeguarding and Quality Assurance, within 5 working days of the receipt of the referral and be formally recorded.
+The Strategy Meeting will be chaired by the relevant Family Solutions, Assessment Team or Quality Assurance Service Manager, within 5 working days of the receipt of the referral and be formally recorded.

-Children, Education and Families and the Police will nominate senior staff to attend the Strategy Meeting and senior representatives of all involved or relevant agencies should also attend.
+Children, Education and Families, Health and the Police will nominate senior staff to attend the Strategy Meeting and senior representatives of all involved or relevant agencies should also attend.
 Coordination across local authority boundaries and Police force boundaries may be required.

 The Strategy Meeting needs to identify: